tus/tus-resumable-upload-protocol/protocol.md

 MUST be `partial`.
 In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated and form the file.
-All of the URLs MUST NOT contain a space.
-The host and protocol scheme of the URLs MAY be omitted.
-In this case the value of the `Host` header MUST be used as the host and the scheme of the current request.
+All of the URLs MUST NOT contain a space and MAY be relative URLs.

 #### Example